mobingilabs/remote-k8s-install/README.md

 # ocean

-**Note**: it is a developing and test, so it is can not for production.
+**Note**: it is on developing and testing, so it is can't use for production.

 ## TODO
 - HA supported(now it is a just one master and one node)